 To record your Zoom workouts, all you have to do is make sure that your recording settings in Zoom are set to automatic.
 This ensures that if you start class and forget to hit record, your class will be automatically recorded and saved to either your local computer or your Zoom cloud.
 We recommend saving to your cloud so that you can have the options to both share the recording link as well as download the videos and upload them to a shareable file.

-If you choose to automatically record your classes, best practice is to let your customer know in your terms and conditions that all online classes are recorded for business usage.
+If you choose to automatically record your classes, the best practice is to let your customer know in your terms and conditions that all online classes are recorded for business usage.

 You will also want to make that when recording settings are set to record all views, including the active speaker (you), gallery view (all of participants screens), and shared screen, separately.
 Sending your customers the active view is the easiest way for them to follow along, but you can also send the gallery view if they want to have a class-like feel.